nhsconnect/gpconnect/pages/accessrecord/accessrecord_clinical_scenarios.md

 ---
-title: Access Record HTML Clinical Scenarios
+title: Clinical scenarios
 keywords: getcarerecord
 tags: [getcarerecord,first_of_type]
 sidebar: accessrecord_sidebar
 permalink: accessrecord_clinical_scenarios.html
-summary: "Potential clinical scenarios for the Access Record capability."
+summary: "Potential clinical scenarios for the Access Record capability"
 toc: false
 ---

+<a href="#" class="back-to-top">Back to Top</a>

 <i class='fa fa-check'/> In scope for FoT.

 <i class='fa fa-road'/> Out of scope for FoT.

-# FoT Clinical Settings & User Stories #
+# FoT clinical settings and user stories #

 These have been assembled through engagement during 2015/16 with various clinical communities and examples are as follows (click title to expand/collapse):